-Some women with abnormal breast lesions may avoid surgeryJuly 30th, 2013 in Cancer /
+Some women with abnormal breast lesions may avoid surgeryJuly 30, 2013 in Medicine & Health / Cancer

 Surgery is not always necessary for women with a type of breast tissue abnormality associated with a higher risk of cancer, according to a new study published online in the journal Radiology.
 Researchers said that periodic imaging and clinical exam are effective in these patients when radiology and pathology findings are benign and concordant, or in agreement.

 Atypical lobular hyperplasia (ALH) and lobular carcinoma in situ (LCIS) are abnormal breast lesions that occasionally appear as incidental findings in breast biopsies.
 Women with ALH or LCIS have a four to 10 times higher risk of developing breast cancer, according to Michael A. Cohen, M.D., FACR, professor of radiology at the Emory University School of Medicine in Atlanta.
 As a result, it is often recommended that ALH and LCIS diagnosed on image-guided core biopsy be removed surgically.

 "Because of the possibility of upgrade to cancer, the bulk of the published literature says that the prudent thing to do is excise ALH and LCIS," Dr. Cohen said.

 But new research from Dr. Cohen, Kristen Atkins, M.D., and colleagues may alter that thinking.